astropy/package-template/README.rst

 This template is in the process of being subsumed by the `OpenAstronomy packaging guide <https://github.com/OpenAstronomy/packaging-guide>`__, which reflects more up-to-date Python packaging techniques than this template.
-In the future this template will be replaced by a guide built from the OA guide specific to Astropy, but in the meantime, if you are starting a new project you may wish to start from the OA guide.
+In the future this template may be replaced by a guide built from the OA guide specific to Astropy, but in the meantime, if you are starting a new project you may wish to start from the OA guide.